- Type of Degree: Bachelor of Science in Nursing (BSN)

 The Bachelor of Science in Nursing program is an online degree-completion program intended for current RNs who are ready to pursue the next level of their nursing education while working.
 It is designed to prepare nurses to possess greater knowledge of health promotion, disease prevention, risk reduction, and global health.
 The program includes studies in healthcare information systems, palliative care, advanced assessment skills, nursing research, holistic healing, leadership and management, and community nursing.

-The Bachelor of Science in Nursing at Vermont Tech is fully online.
+The Bachelor of Science in Nursing at Vermont Tech is offered online with additional local precepted experiences.
 Students currently enrolled in the Vermont Tech ADN program may continue directly in the BSN program if they maintain a minimum 2.50 GPA and obtain a Registered Nurse license prior to beginning NUR courses in the BSN program.

 BSN students must receive a grade of C in all NUR courses.
 If a BSN student receives a grade of less than 75, that student will be considered on probation, but can continue to take classes.
 They may retake the course once within a one-year period and will be removed from probation if they receive a C or greater in that repeated course.
 Receiving a grade of C- or less in the same course twice, or once in two separate courses, will be grounds for dismissal from the BSN program.
 The Nursing Director will review such cases for mitigating circumstances and make final decisions regarding dismissal.